david-luna/annotatron/README.md

 ### Listening in the main process

 Providers are classes that will be injected into the application and will listen to messages from browser windows and other providers.
-A provider can listen to Commands, Queries adn Events using the right decorators.
+A provider can listen to Commands, Queries and Events using the right decorators.
 Those decorators require a parameter which is the type of command/query/event they are listening to.

 ```typescript
 // file: my-provider.ts